In 2013, as of version

 The mission remains unchanged:

-We’re still 100% committed to put business resource optimization in the hands of normal Java developers.
+We’re still 100% committed to put business resource optimization in the hands of everyday Java developers.

 The license remains unchanged:

-OptaPlanner still has the same open source license, Apache Software License 2.0.
+OptaPlanner still has the same open source license, Apache License 2.0.

 The release lifecycle remains unchanged: